Open a Public Company Limited by Guarantee in Singapore

 • Others: the company must include the word “Limited” in its name upon incorporation.

 The public company limited by guarantee must have at least 2 directors and 2 members and a qualified company secretary.
 It is required to submit annual account audits and it must file the annual returns.
 The members will agree to pay a fixed amount if the company is wound up.
+If you are considering setting up a company in Singapore as public company limited by guarantee, our team can help you.

 The use of a public company limited by guarantee for non-profit purposes.